superfly/docs/laravel/advanced-guides/using-inertia-ssr.html.md

 /* config/inertia.php */
 'ssr' => [
     'enabled' => true,
     'url' => env('SSR_URL','http://127.0.0.1:13714')
 ],
 ```

-With that, do a quick `fly deploy` and your good to go!
+With that, do a quick `fly deploy` and you're good to go!